The 2025 Pizza Oven Buying Guide

 (Dual Chamber):

-How this works is that the top cooking chamber has a heat and air path through the sidewalls of the oven that allows the heat and smoke from the combustion chamber/fire box below it to travel up and roll over your food before exiting up the chimney.
+The top cooking chamber has a heat and air path through the sidewalls of the oven that allows the heat and smoke from the combustion chamber/fire box below it to travel up and roll over your food before exiting up the chimney.

 What else do you need to know about a dual chamber design?